whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Chat.md

 ---

-### GPT
+#### GPT

 ![](https://opengraph.githubassets.com/e817b056dde5130d80a3a5d44aafa07a9cb391242df8ab547e6e59ef34f77423/tg12/gpt_jailbreak_status)

-[gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) - This is a repository that aims to provide updates on the status of jailbreaking the OpenAI GPT language model. - GitHub - tg12/gpt_jailbreak_status: This is a repository that aims to provide update...
+[gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) - This is a repository that aims to provide updates on the status of jailbreaking the OpenAI GPT language model. - GitHub - tg12/gpt_jailbreak_status: This is a repository that aims to provide update…

 2023-04-17T14:27:03.000Z